waf/CSharpRepl/README.md

 ## Usage:

-Run csharprepl from the command line to start.
-The default colors look good on terminals that use dark backgrounds; but these colors can be changed using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file provided as a command line argument.
+Run `csharprepl` from the command line to start.
+The default colorscheme uses the color palette defined by your terminal, but these colors can be changed using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file provided as a command line argument.

 ### Evaluating Code

 Type some C# into the prompt and press <kbd>Enter</kbd> to run it.
-Its result, if any, will be printed:
+The result, if any, will be printed:

 ```csharp
 > Console.WriteLine("Hello World")